 If you’ve ever seen an alkaline battery after an acid leak, then you’ll know roughly what to look for.

-Most power banks use rechargeable lithium polymer or ion batteries, which can be very harmful if you’re exposed to it.
-If your power bank cells do begin leaking, it’s important to very careful.
-Avoid making contact with your eyes and hands and ensure you’re using right hand and eye protection during clean up.
+Most power banks use rechargeable lithium polymer or ion batteries, which can be very harmful if you’re exposed to them.
+If your power bank cells do begin leaking, it’s important to be very careful.
+Avoid making contact with your eyes and hands and ensure you’re using the right hand and eye protection during clean-up.